nikhilpote23/smart-ai-approvals/quickstart.md

 ## Step 3 — Configure AI

+Set up Custom setting with your AI provider information.
-Set up Named Credential for your AI provider.
+Set up Named Credential for your AI provider to make LLM callout.
+Add ApprovalBrief component in a new tab "AI Deal Brief" on Approval Request lightning page.

 ---